SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayDocumentationPart.md

----
-layout: glossary
-title: New-VSApiGatewayDocumentationPart
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayDocumentationPart

 ## SYNOPSIS
-Adds an AWS::ApiGateway::DocumentationPart resource to the template
+Adds an AWS::ApiGateway::DocumentationPart resource to the template.
+The AWS::ApiGateway::DocumentationPart resource creates a documentation part for an API.
+For more information, see Representation of API Documentation in API Gateway: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-documenting-api-content-representation.html in the *API Gateway Developer Guide*.

 ## SYNTAX